 This is my 7th review after Memrise, Duolingo, Busuu, HelloTalk, LingoPie, and Pimsleur.

-Do you have questions or any points about my Babbel review?
-You can also write your opinions in the comment below!
+Do you have questions or comments about my Babbel review?
+Please don’t hesitate to write your opinions in the comment section below!

 Based on what you mentioned about “Babbel Live”, it seems like that should be considered for a separate review.
 The basic app seems to be a standard language learning tool, but coupled with the live subscription I would’ve guessed that this app is above average.